smaranjitghose/DeepHoli/README.md

 # DeepHoli 🎨💦
-An deep learning application to simulate holi affect for your group pictures!
+A deep learning application to simulate holi affect for your group pictures!

 ## **Holi** 🎊💃